Georges034302/CGLabs/labs/lab05/LAB05.md

 ## Lab 5 Objectives
 * Use the Earth Sphere from previous lab
 * Remove all animations
-* Add spolight to the scene
+* Add spotlight to the scene
 * Add a floor to the scene
 * Ensure that the earth is casting shadow to the floor